purnasth/mntglory/readme.md

 - This package is used to create animations in the project.
 It provides a simple way to create animations.

+### 11. pnpm i prettier-plugin-tailwind

+- This package is used to format Tailwind CSS classes in the project.
+It provides a simple way to format Tailwind CSS classes.

+### 12. pnpm i lenis

+- This package is used to have a smooth scroll effect in the project.
+It provides a simple way to have a smooth scroll effect.

+### 13. pnpm i @tanstack/react-query

+- This package is a powerful data fetching library for React.
+It provides a simple and flexible way to fetch, cache, and update data in the project.

 ## File Structure

 - The project is structured as follows: